 What typical repairs would be included the annual 3-5% repair budget as recommended by IDS?

 The 3-5% of building value included as a repair/facility upgrade budget is an industry guideline.
-Items that typically are included in this scope of work include roof and paving repair/improvements, building envelope (e.g. windows, door) repair/replacements, HVAC repair/improvement/replacement, and lighting.
+Items that typically are included in this scope of work include roof and paving repair/improvements, building envelope (e.g. windows, doors) repair/replacements, HVAC repair/improvement/replacement, and lighting.

 What is the last day to pick up an absentee ballot from my City Clerk’s Office?

 The last day a ballot can be mailed or taken from the City Clerk’s Office is 2:00 pm on the Saturday before the election (August 4, 2018).

 When is the City of Berkley going for their ballot initiatives?

 The City of Berkley has initiatives on the November 2018 ballot.